amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Toolkit/Test-Engineering/Best-Practices/Playwright-Test-Automation-Guidelines.md

 - Use `test.fixme` to mark a test that is known to be failing and requires a fix.
 (Playwright will not run the test and it will be skipped).

 This should be used in instances where the test logic is fine but the test is failing due to a known defect.
 There should be a BLI in place to fix this within the next 2 sprints and we are aware a fix is in the works.
-Its imperative we include a comment above the `test.fixme` annotation to explain why the test is failing, along with a reference ID of the DevOps BLI.
+Its imperative we include a comment above the `test.fixme` annotation to explain why the test is failing, along with a reference ID of the DevOps BLI or the halo ticket ID so there is some form of traceability.

 **We can merge tests with `test.fixme` annotations into the main branch, but only temporarily.
 This should then be reverted back to `test` once the test is fixed.**

 - Use `test.skip` to skip a test.
 (Playwright will not run the test and it will be skipped).

-There are 2 main instances why we would use this annotation:
+There are 4 main instances why we would use this annotation:

 1 - To skip a test temporarily in order to focus on other tests.
 This can be beneficial when running tests *locally* or on work / feature branches, but shouldnt be merged to main in these instances.

 2 - To skip a work in progress test, whereby the logic in the test would fail at this particular instance in time because it's not ready for testing yet, but we want to keep the test in the codebase for future reference or enhancement.
+(Instances of this are rare and we should be wary of merging incomplete work into the main branch, therefore its important to review the skipped test frequently and to have a plan of action to complete the test logic so it can be included in the test suite).

 3 - To skip a test under certain conditions, such as not running the test on a specific browser if it is flaky.
 For example: